The purpose of the Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) is to:

 - discharge the Board’s responsibilities relating to compensation of the Company’s executive officers and directors;

-- oversee the performance evaluation of the Chief Executive Officer (“CEO”) and other executive officers.
+- evaluate the performance of the Chief Executive Officer (“CEO”); and

-The Compensation Committee shall consist of at least three directors as determined by the Board.
-The Committee members shall meet the independence requirements of the New York Stock Exchange (“NYSE”) and all other applicable rules, regulations, and statutes, as determined by the Board in the exercise of business judgment.
+The Compensation Committee shall consist of at least three directors.
+The Committee members shall be independent as defined by New York Stock Exchange ("NYSE") listing standards, as determined by the Board in the exercise of its business judgment.
 The Committee members shall also qualify as “non-employee directors” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended, and “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.

 The Committee shall meet with such frequency and at such intervals as it determines is necessary to carry out its duties and responsibilities.
 The Committee may permit attendance at meetings by management and such ex officio members as the Committee may determine appropriate or advisable from time to time.
 The Committee shall report regularly to the Board on matters within the Committee’s responsibilities, and shall maintain minutes of Committee meetings.

 Duties and Responsibilities

 Committee will have the following duties and responsibilities:

 - Recommend to the Board the selection of corporate officers.

 - Review the succession plans and leadership development for the executive officer positions, including a review of the Company's development, succession management and diversity efforts.

 - Review and approve employment, severance, change-in-control, termination, and retirement agreements for executive officers.

 - Review the Company’s overall philosophy and practices regarding executive compensation.